MJRVarma/Attendance-System-FaceRecognition/README.md

 Clone this repository to your local machine:

     git clone https://github.com/<username>/attendance-system.git

+Create two directories named "Attendance" and "Faces" in the project directory.

+Inside the "Faces" directory, create two directories named "train" and "val".

 Run the "Taking Photos(Training).ipynb" notebook to capture images of the people you want to recognize and train the model.